akenworthy87/ci-milestone3/README.md

 ### Features Left to Implement
 - Authentication: If the site would be to grow in scope to expand its userbase to the public, or even a larger private group, an authentication system would be needed as some people are trolls and enjoy deleting/defacing the records
-- Actors pages: Originally I had intended to have a section for actor information, and had planned to link them to the movies pages and vice versa via a sub-object containing the Unique IDs and Name of the target, this was easy to do on the backend and I did have a working proof of concept on the frontend, but I was unable to find an elegate way to implement the full feature on the frontend, so it has been cut.
+- Actors pages: Originally I had intended to have a section for actor information, and had planned to link them to the movies pages and vice versa via a sub-object containing the Unique IDs and Name of the target, this was easy to do on the backend and I did have a working proof of concept on the frontend, but I was unable to find an elegant way to implement the full feature on the frontend, so it has been cut.
+- Reviews feature: This was removed for time constraints.
+I would also change the way I planned to implement, originally I was going to store the reviews in an array of objects on the movie db record,
+  which would've been a bit weird and not very scalable.
+Instead I would've opted for a seperate table of reviews, with a reference to the movie's unique id, as with a traditional relational database.

 ## Technologies Used